xdeng7/redwood_open3d_3dreconstruction/README.md

 ## Visualize 3D objects
 [MeshLab](https://www.meshlab.net/#download) is suggested to view the 3D object.

-Ubuntu 16.04 seems to have problem use MeshLab.
+Ubuntu 16.04 seems to have problem using MeshLab.

 Tested on Mac OS.

-The generated 3D object ((integrated.ply)) and ground truth (0036.ply) are avaiable at [Google Drive](https://drive.google.com/drive/folders/1AIL9V-8edG8u4jDeRic_aD79XrX9mS9U?usp=sharing)
+The generated 3D object (integrated.ply) and ground truth (0036.ply) are avaiable at [Google Drive](https://drive.google.com/drive/folders/1AIL9V-8edG8u4jDeRic_aD79XrX9mS9U?usp=sharing)

 **The integraed mesh object viewed in different perspectives is as follow**